“How Do I Sell Through Multiple ECommerce Platforms?” and Other Pressing Questions In Today’s Competitive Online Selling World

 Before learning how to sell through multiple eCommerce platforms, there may be a difficult choice of where to sell.
 Here’s what an expert had to say in an article by the US Chamber of Commerce: “Jacqueline Snyder and Minna Khounlo-Sithep, co-founders of The Product Boss small business coaching platform and hosts of the marketing podcast of the same name, always advise their students to explore multiple online retail spaces for their products.
 That doesn't mean being everywhere, said Khounlo-Sithep, but it does mean establishing a strong retail presence in more than one place.

-“‘Even if most of your eggs are in one basket, if that gets tipped over, you still have revenue [from alternate sales channels],” she explained.
-“You have to be on more than one platform to ensure your business has a safety net, but also, [it impacts] your ability to grow right now — two times, four times, 10 times.
+“‘Even if most of your eggs are in one basket, if that gets tipped over, you still have revenue ,” she explained.
+“You have to be on more than one platform to ensure your business has a safety net, but also, your ability to grow right now — two times, four times, 10 times.
 It can get you to a whole different level.’”

 There’s no right or wrong answer to this question.
 It's tough to make the most of your online selling experience when you have so many options to choose from.
 Picking social media as one of your platforms, for example, requires reducing your choices and selecting only the channels carefully based on what you offer, your industry, your audience, and your scope.